yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-connect/connect-applications.md

 ### Network access

+#### IP allow list

-To enable inbound network access from your application environment to a cluster, you need to add the IP addresses to the cluster [IP allow list](../../cloud-secure-clusters/add-connections).
+To enable inbound network access from your application environment to a cluster, you need to add the IP addresses to the cluster IP allow list.

+If your cluster is deployed in a VPC, you need to add the IP addresses of the peered application VPC to the cluster IP allow list.

+By default, clusters deployed in a VPC do not expose any publicly-accessible IP addresses.
+To add public IP addresses, enable **Public Access** on the cluster **Settings** tab.

+For more information, refer to [IP allow list](../../cloud-secure-clusters/add-connections).

+#### VPC network

-For best performance and security, use a [VPC network](../../cloud-basics/cloud-vpcs/) and deploy your application in a VPC that is peered with your cluster's VPC.
+If your cluster is deployed in a VPC, deploy your application in a VPC that is [peered](../../cloud-basics/cloud-vpcs/cloud-add-peering/) with your cluster's VPC, and add the application VPC to the cluster IP allow list.

+#### Using smart drivers

-To take advantage of smart driver load balancing features when connecting to clusters in YugabyteDB Managed, applications using smart drivers must be deployed in a VPC that has been peered with the cluster VPC.
+To take advantage of smart driver load balancing features when connecting to clusters in YugabyteDB Managed, applications using smart drivers _must_ be deployed in a VPC that has been peered with the cluster VPC.
 For more information on smart drivers and using smart drivers with YugabyteDB Managed, refer to [YugabyteDB smart drivers for YSQL](../../../drivers-orms/smart-drivers/).

-In addition, multi-region clusters, which must be deployed in a VPC, do not expose any publicly-accessible IP addresses.
-As a result, you can _only_ connect to multi-region clusters from applications that reside on a peered network, and the [peering connection](../../cloud-basics/cloud-vpcs/cloud-add-peering/) must be Active.

-In addition, if your cluster is deployed in a VPC, you need to add the IP addresses of the peered application VPC to the cluster IP allow list.

 ### Cluster certificate